How do Seattle 4 Rotarians connect and develop friendships?

 Rotary Boys & Girls Club

-Meets 11:30 am on the last Wednesday of each month in the lobby/foyer of that day's Rotary meeting location.
+Meets 11:30 am on the third Wednesday of each month in the lobby/foyer of that day's Rotary meeting location.

 The Sustainability Committee has five primary goals: